 First, let’s address why knowing this language is important.
 Whether you’re creating sales commission rules from scratch, searching for a sales commission manager, or looking for sales commission management software, you need the right terms to get it done.
 Once you can talk the talk, you can recognize who walks the walk (whether that be a consultant, a potential administrator, or software provider).

 We’ve put together a brief dictionary of sales commission management terms below.
 (You should also check out our complete guide to sales commission management.)
 Scroll through them and use them as a resource.
-If you’ve got any questions about sales commissions, maybe we can help.
-Drop us a line.
+If you’ve got any questions about sales commissions, contact us, we can help.

 Sales Commission Management Vocab: